ILA Executive Board members are expected to:

 1. Understand and support the association's mission.

-2. Employ the executive director, work in cooperation with him/her, and participate in his/her evaluation.
+2. Employ the executive director, work in cooperation with them, and participate in their evaluation.

 3. Prepare for and attend board meetings regularly; actively participate, including service on committees, as an officer, and as a board liaison to assigned units within the association.